splunk/public-o11y-docs/apm/apm-data-links/apm-create-data-links.rst

 .. meta::
    :description: An overview of global data links for services, traces, and spans to other resources.

 Create global data links to link Splunk APM properties, such as services, traces, spans, and span tags, to relevant resources.
-For example, you can link APM properties to Infrastructure Monitoring dashboards and navigators, Splunk instances, Kibana logs, or custom URLs.
+For example, you can link APM properties to Infrastructure Monitoring navigators and dashboards, Splunk instances, Kibana logs, or custom URLs.

 You can also use global data links to dynamically transfer contextual information about the property you're viewing to the linked resource, helping you get to relevant information faster.